slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 How to find mentors?
 Look for the silver medalist.
 He has more availability, and sometimes, a better attitude than «the golden child».

 > *'Don’t follow your mentors; follow your mentors’ mentors.' -- David Leach*

+> *'Follow the thought leaders instead of the traffic leaders.'*

 > *'Your father is your first mentor.'*